DUKE GEOLOGICAL LABORATORY

 Geology and Mineralogy of the Second Avenue Subway, NYC, NY

-The long-delayed Second Avenue Subway project in NYC has provided for a thorough three-dimensional study of the stratigraphy, structure, and metamorphism of the Hartland Formation in NYC.
+The Second Avenue Subway project in NYC has provided for a thorough three-dimensional study of the stratigraphy, structure, and metamorphism of the Hartland Formation in NYC.
 Site inspections and mapping over a period of 1.5 years of TBM-bored tunnels and top down ancillary station complex excavations indicate that the Hartland in this part of NYC exposes a very well-layered schistose to gneissic rock mass consisting of the assemblage muscovite-quartz-plagioclase-biotite±kyanite±staurolite±garnet with interlayers of quartz plagioclase-mica granofels, greenish amphibolite±biotite±garnet and subordinate gray quartzite±biotite±garnet.
 The schistose facies is lustrous and consists primarily of aligned fine- to coarse-textured muscovite and thus splits readily along the foliation and also lithologic contacts.
 The mica gneiss, granofels, amphibolite, and quartzite interlayers are typically massive and quite hard, contain much less mica than the schist and may not show pronounced foliation.

 Superposed ductile structures are cut by brittle features including foliation joints (J1) produced parallel to the regional foliation and by steep NNE- to NE-trending (J2) joints and dip-slip faults mineralized and infilled by stilbite+calcite, by younger steep NW-trending (J3) joints and strike-slip faults (Manhattanville "125th Street" series) infilled by K-feldspar, microcrystalline epidote, quartz and pyrite, and by moderately dipping J4 joints.
 Gently inclined well-layered Hartland rocks in NYC cut by intersecting steep discontinuities have proven to be excellent candidates for efficient subsurface mining by TBM, traditional drill and blast techniques, and by mechanical means and methods of excavation.
 The Powerpoint lecture will take attendees on a virtual tour of the subsurface of NYC and show some interesting occurrences and specimens of mineral that have been discovered in the open joints and fractures.